SAP-samples/teched2024-DA180/README.md

 ## Exercises

-Be aware that some of the exercises are depend on each other, and have to be done in the sequence given below.<br>
+Be aware that some of the exercises are dependent on each other, and have to be done in the sequence given below.<br>

-The ***Optional Exercises*** are only relevant if you want to learn more about the solution especially how to create tables (#2) and ER models (#3) instead of importing the artefacts via CSN file (#4).
+The ***Optional Exercises*** are only relevant if you want to learn more about the solution especially how to create tables (#2) and Entity-Relationship (ER) models (#3) instead of importing the artefacts via CSN file (#4).
-The exercises in section 5 are all optional and you can learn how to leverage Just Ask with SAP Analytics Cloud (#20), enable row-level security with Data Access Controls (#21), explore more features of the Analytic Model (#22) and learn about Transformation Flows and the usage of delta tables (#23).
+The exercises in section 4 are all optional and you can learn how to leverage Just Ask with SAP Analytics Cloud (#20), enable row-level security with Data Access Controls (#21), explore more features of the Analytic Model (#22) and learn about Transformation Flows and the usage of delta tables (#23).

 1. **Getting Started**
 	* [Exercise Overview](exercises/ex00/README_ExOverview.md)